 This is a drawing.
-It was designed by Glen Winterscheidt and from the office of General Motors.
-It is dated ca. 1957 and we acquired it in 2017.
-Its medium is airbrush and ink on illustration board.
+It was designed by Pete Wozena and from the office of General Motors.
+It is dated 1961 and we acquired it in 2017.
+Its medium is color pencil, graphite, brush and gouache on paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 It is credited

 Museum purchase through gift of Paul Herzan and from General Acquisitions Endowment Fund.

 Its dimensions are

 H x W: 33.7 × 59.7 cm (13 1/4 × 23 1/2 in.)
 Frame H x W x D: 57.2 × 71.8 × 3.8 cm (22 1/2 × 28 1/4 × 1 1/2 in.)

 Signed in black color pencil, lower right: WOZENA